doocs/leetcode/solution/0100-0199/0180.Consecutive Numbers/README_EN.md

 ## Solutions

+**Solution 1: Two Joins**

+We can use two joins to solve this problem.

+First, we perform a self-join with the condition `l1.num = l2.num` and `l1.id = l2.id - 1`, so that we can find all numbers that appear at least twice in a row.
+Then, we perform another self-join with the condition `l2.num = l3.num` and `l2.id = l3.id - 1`, so that we can find all numbers that appear at least three times in a row.
+Finally, we only need to select the distinct `l2.num`.

-**Solution 1: Window Function**
+**Solution 2: Window Function**

-We can use the window functions `LAG` and `LEAD` to determine whether the previous row and the next row of the current row are equal to the `num` of the current row.
-If the `num` of the current row is equal to the `num` of the previous row, we set the field $a$ to $1$, otherwise we set it to $0$; if the `num` of the current row is equal to the `num` of the next row, we set the field $b$ to $1$, otherwise we set it to $0$.

-Finally, we only need to filter out the rows where $a = 1$ and $b = 1$, which are the numbers that appear at least three times in a row.
+We can use the window functions `LAG` and `LEAD` to obtain the `num` of the previous row and the next row of the current row, and record them in the fields $a$ and $b$, respectively.
+Finally, we only need to filter out the rows where $a = num$ and $b = num$, which are the numbers that appear at least three times in a row.
 Note that we need to use the `DISTINCT` keyword to remove duplicates from the results.

 We can also group the numbers by using the `IF` function to determine whether the `num` of the current row is equal to the `num` of the previous row.
 If they are equal, we set it to $0$, otherwise we set it to $1$.
 Then, we use the window function `SUM` to calculate the prefix sum, which is the grouping identifier.
 Finally, we only need to group by the grouping identifier and filter out the numbers with a row count greater than or equal to $3$ in each group.
 Similarly, we need to use the `DISTINCT` keyword to remove duplicates from the results.